Our Top Pick of 2019: Elixir Energy (ASX: EXR) Drilling This Weekend

 2019 exploration program underway

 The objectives of the 2019 exploration program at the Nomgon IX CBM PSC is to determine the presence and thickness of coal, gas content and composition, permeability, and progress towards booking contingent resources.

 Elixir has secured all exploration approvals and is set to progress to the spudding of the first well.
 The ease and speed with which the approvals were granted speaks to the strength of the team and the relationships with various levels of the Mongolian government.
 In global terms, the securing of approvals was remarkably rapid — approvals have been known to take considerably longer in many countries.

-So far this year, Elixir’s exploration program has focused on obtaining those approvals and, more importantly, gathering data from multiple sources including the recently completed seismic survey, stitching it all together and working out the optimal places to start exploration.
+So far, Elixir’s exploration program has this year focused on obtaining those approvals and, more importantly, gathering data from multiple sources including the recently completed seismic survey, stitching it all together and working out the optimal places to start exploration.